jakeuribe/stern_gerlach/README.md

-# Simulating the Stern-Gerlach Experiment: No Fancy Software Required
+# Simulating the Stern-Gerlach Experiment with Basic Python Tools

 This project demonstrates how to simulate the iconic Stern-Gerlach experiment using only basic Python libraries (NumPy, SciPy, Matplotlib) and fundamental numerical methods.
 The goal is to show that you can model sophisticated quantum experiments without expensive commercial software or specialized equipment.